butchland/butchland-machine-learning-notes/_posts/2020-07-06-fastai-deeplearning-adventure-guides-part2.md

 Leading an adventure group provides valuable experience to develop these skills, as well as exposing the guide to a diverse set of domains where deep learning can be applicable.

-Further incentives (such as certification, or reviews) maybe added in the future, based on feedback. (_My personal view is that financial remuneration is not an option, since we are trying to keep the course, including the Adventure Guide program, totally free -- but I'm open to discussion about this concern_)
+Further incentives (such as certification, reviews, or financial remuneration) maybe added in the future, based on feedback.